napalmtorch/CosmosVGA/README.md

 VGA device.
 When using 320x200 double buffered mode, remember to use VGAGraphics.Display() after drawing to swap buffers.

+# The default Console Class will no longer work, you will need to use Terminal.cs
+# Please read the file to view all of its features!
+Its not very complicated

 # Example
 ![vgatut](https://user-images.githubusercontent.com/55903118/111919703-b8186780-8a61-11eb-968c-2b3bc14a401f.png)